Investing in Wolfspeed Inc. (WOLF) is a safe bet with a significant edge - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Cowen on August 18, 2022, Reiterated its Outperform rating but revised its target price to $125 from $100 previously.
+In the most recent recommendation for this company, Evercore ISI on September 13, 2022, initiated with a Outperform rating and assigned the stock a target price of $155.

-On June 24, 2022, Goldman Upgraded its rating to Buy which previously was Neutral and also lowered its target price recommendation from $125 to $108.
+On August 18, 2022, Cowen reiterated its Outperform rating and also lowered its target price recommendation from $100 to $125.

 Insider Transactions: